-An observer can see a vase or two faces sequentially but not both at the same time.
+An observer can see a vase or two faces sequentially but not both simultaneously.
 In other words, there is a conflict.
-One can use the temporal dimension to see first one image and then the other.
-Crossing the two-sided form takes time.
+One can use the temporal dimension to see first one image and then the other, switching back and forth.
+Crossing the two-sided form of “this and something else” takes time.
 Crossing does not mean crossing a boundary; it means approaching one horizon until one must turn back.
 A horizon cannot be reached; so it of course cannot be crossed.

-The social dimension introduces the difference between consensus and dissent.
-It’s not that we must “get to consensus,” as if dissent is undesirable in itself.
-The social dimension features the possibility of moving from consensus to dissent and back again.
+The social dimension introduces the difference between consensus and dissension, or consent and dissent.
+People often speak of getting to or reaching consensus.
+But dissension is undesirable in itself.
+The social dimension features the possibility of crossing from consensus to dissent and back again.
 Again, these are horizons not crossable boundaries.
 Communication can move toward dissent, but at some point it must turn back.
 This is what autopoietic closure means.